-Two studies in the past year provide the best evidence to date that a largely plant-based diet, with moderate amounts of fish and dairy—a Mediterranean diet—can help keep one’s brain healthy and reduce risk of Alzheimer’s.
+Two studies in the past few years provide the best evidence to date that a largely plant-based diet, with moderate amounts of fish and dairy—a Mediterranean diet—can help keep one’s brain healthy and reduce risk of Alzheimer’s.

 Researchers who studied the MIND diet, a kind of Mediterranean diet, which calls for eating more berries and leafy green vegetables, found that even following the diet moderately reduced participants’ risk of developing Alzheimer’s disease by 35% over the four and a half years.
 In short, they found that you do not need to eat bushels of kale or spinach.
 Two servings of vegetables daily, two servings of berries each week, and one meal of fish each week seemed to be enough.
 At the same time, you do need to eat less unhealthy food, such as butter and fast food.
 Those who followed the diet more rigorously reduced their risk of developing Alzheimer’s by 53%.